(Unerasable Images v.3 – software installation)

 :: Description ::

-The project aims to create a temporal networked space where the colored image(s) move within and beyond the screenshot’s frame, examining the geopolitics of data circulation, internet censorship, the materiality of image (re)production through complex entanglement of human and nonhuman parameters.
+With more than 300 screenshots were taken in 2017, this project aims to create a temporal and empty networked space where the thumbnail image(s) move within the hidden infrastructural grid and beyond the screenshot’s frame, thereby examining the geopolitics of data circulation, internet censorship and the materiality of image (re)production through a complex entanglement of human and nonhuman parameters.

 :: Video Documentation ::